 Sexual violence has become a topic of intense media scrutiny, thanks to the bravery of survivors coming forward to tell their stories.
-But, unfortunately, media reports too often portray sexual violence in a way that inhibits proper understanding of its causes, placing too much emphasis on individual responsibility or blaming minority cultures.
-Meanwhile, the perspective of survivors is too often ignored or discredited.
+But, unfortunately, mainstream public spheres too often echo reports in a way that inhibits proper understanding of its causes, placing too much emphasis on individual responsibility or blaming minority cultures.

-Combining the experiences of an activist, a philosopher and a survivor, Alcoff has written a book that will revolutionise the way we think about rape, finally putting the survivor centre stage.
+Alcoff has written a book that will revolutionize the way we think about rape, finally putting the survivor center stage.